wizardamigos/app/curriculum/lesson013/description.en.md

 }
 ---

-With help of the game you will learn how to make things happen over and over again.
+In this lesson we are getting a new tools - a book that gives us a special ability called loop.
+With the help of loop you will learn how to make things repeat over and over again.